 Natasha is also a Creative Consultant with an inveterate knowledge of global luxury brands who helps individuals and brands tell their stories through sundry media, including art direction, styling, production design, brand narrative development, and digital content production.
 She has provided her expertise to individuals from television psychiatrists and Oscar-nominated directors, to corporate clients such as Bloomingdale's. .

 She writes poetry as yet another modality of storytelling and founded the blog, The Ecstatic Flash, a literary lifestyle blog in which she explores her notions of beauty, truth, and living life in search of sophrosyne through the lenses of art, style, travel, gastronomy and the practice of mindfulness.
 She is currently writing a children's book and developing two projects for television.

-Natasha, in addition to possessing a command of English sui generis, and speaking and writing French with fluency, is fluent in three native Ghanaian languages.
+Natasha, in addition to possessing an elevated command of English, and speaking and writing French with fluency, is fluent in three native Ghanaian languages.

 Read more about Natasha's inspirations and her multi-limbic creative pursuits in her personal Biography.